skip to main content

 Health Education

-• Health Resource Fair- Community agencies are invited to share resources and information to students.
+• Wellness Resource Fair- Community agencies are invited to share resources and information to students.
 Youth groups are also involved.

 • School-wide outreach efforts focused on health and wellness issues.